eonu/sequentia/docs/sections/models/hmm/index.rst

    - | For numerical sequences, the emission distribution :math:`b_m(\mathbf{o}^{(t)})` at state :math:`m` is a multivariate continuous distribution of the probability of the observation :math:`\mathbf{o}^{(t)}` at time :math:`t`.

-     Numerical sequence support for Sequentia assumes unbounded real-valued emissions which are modelled according to a multivariate Gaussian mixture distribution.
+     Numerical sequence support in Sequentia assumes unbounded real-valued emissions which are modelled according to a multivariate Gaussian mixture distribution.

 HMMs are fitted to observation sequences using the Baum-Welch (or forward-backward) algorithm.